Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- On the glass, the Lakers are ranked 25th in the NBA, giving up 44.9 rebounds per game.
+- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.
+- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the NBA.

-- Looking at 3-pointers, the Lakers have allowed 12.5 makes per contest, 18th in the NBA.
+- Looking at 3-pointers, the Lakers have given up 12.5 makes per game, 18th in the NBA.

 Stephen Curry vs. the Lakers